PavloVovk2002/Social-Media-Health-Impact/README.md

 3. What role does socioeconomic status play in mediating the mental health impact of social media use?
 4. Can we predict mental health outcomes (e.g., high anxiety levels) using a combination of social media usage patterns and demographic data?
 5. How do sleep quality and social media usage interact across different genders and age groups?

-Clustering
-We applied both custom and `sklearn` KMeans clustering to segment the data based on variables like:
-- Daily Social Media Usage
-- Peer Comparison Frequency
-- Social Anxiety Levels
-- Self-Confidence Impact